zhongw2/GeneTEFlow/README.md

 ```
 &nbsp;
 &nbsp;

+#### (2) Example 2
 &nbsp;
-&nbsp;
-### (2) Example 2
-&nbsp;
-&nbsp;

 More intelligent way running in a step-by-step mode: For example, we could run QC first, removing some low-quality samples, and then continue downstream analysis.
-&nbsp;
 &nbsp;
 \
 **The command line is below:**